4 Types of “Soba” without using Buckwheat Noodles

 Okinawa Soba (沖縄そば)

-As the name indicates, Okinawa Soba is a specialty of Okinawa Prefecture and consists of a bit curly, thick Udon-like noodles in a soy-sauce-based broth made with pork bones and dried bonito flakes
+As its name indicates, Okinawa Soba is the regional noodle dish of Okinawa Prefecture consisting of slightly curly, thick Udon-like noodles in a soy sauce-based broth made with pork bones and Katsuobushi bonito flakes.

-The thick noodles for Okinawa Soba don’t contain buckwheat at all, but are made from wheat flour.
-They have a texture similar to Udon noodles.
+The thick noodles for Okinawa Soba are made from wheat flour and don’t contain buckwheat at all, and they have a texture similar to Udon noodles.

 Nihon Soba (日本そば)

-In the case of telling traditional buckwheat Soba noodles apart from other Soba dishes like the above, the specific name “Nihon Soba (日本そば)”, literally meaning Japan Soba, is used.
+In the case of telling traditional buckwheat Soba noodles apart from other Soba dishes like the above, the specific name “Nihon Soba (日本そば: literally Japan Soba)” is usually used.